lupyuen/lupyuen.github.io/src/lvgl4.md

 # Feature Phone UI

-_Remember Feature Phones from 25 years ago?_
+_Wow that looks like a Feature Phone from 25 years ago..._

 The pic above shows the [__Feature Phone UI__](https://en.wikipedia.org/wiki/Feature_phone) that we'll create with LVGL...